 The Benefits of Images for Email Marketing

 As I said earlier, images are really flexible and can be leveraged effectively in any email marketing campaign.

 Visuals increase a person’s willingness to read a piece of content by 80%.
 That is incredible.
 You can almost double your readership by including relevant images in your marketing email.

 You see, nobody wants to read a big chunk of text that looks like a damn skyscraper in New York.
-We want to read things that are easy-to-read.
-And the same thing applies to the email marketing.
+We want to read things that are easy to read.
+And the same thing applies to email marketing.

 Break up the email with images and you will make the email really powerful…